openstax/research-p3-experiment-4/digital_logic/templates/textbook/digital_logic.md

     about a circuit: what the circuit should output given different combinations of inputs.

-2. From a Boolean expression, it is very easy to design the final circuit.
+2. From a Boolean expression, it is relatively easy to design the final circuit.

 There are multiple methods of transforming a truth table to a Boolean